-Unlike conventional low-melt solder, it does not combine with the white-metal to produce a weak layer of sludge as they do.
-This makes it possible to remove excess solder with a solder wick or braid, and you can rework joints in a way you just cannot do with standard 70° low-melt solder.
+Unlike conventional low-melt solder, it does NOT combine with the white-metal to produce a weak layer of sludge as they do...
+This makes it possible to remove excess solder with a solder wick or braid, and you can rework joints in a way you just cannot do with standard 70 degree low-melt solder.

-While the difference takes a little getting used to (it needs lots of flux and a little more working into the joint) the iron is set to the same temperature for both types and it flows really well when used with our Sapphire flux.
-(Note: soldering iron temperature for white-metal is 200°, not 70° as some imagine)
+While the difference takes a little getting used to (it needs lots of flux and a little more working into the joint) the iron is set to the same temperature for both types and it flows really well when used with our Standard Sapphire flux. (iron temperature for white-metal is 200 degrees, not 70 as some imagine)

-DCCconcepts S100 low melting point white-metal solder has a melting point of 100°.
+DCCconcepts S100 low melting point white-metal solder has a melting point of 100 degrees.

-While I admit I do still tend to tin the two parts (old habits do die hard) our S100 can, if you prefer, be applied directly to brass to attach white-metal parts with no real need for pre-tinning with normal solder!
+While I admit I do still tend to tin them (old habits do die hard) our S100 can, if you prefer, be applied directly to brass to attach white-metal parts with NO real need for pre-tinning with normal solder!

-Presentation is a bit different - with two fine-wire solders in the range, making another would add confusion... so because \$100 will usually be used on larger quantities per joint anyway, we present it in a way that will never see it confused with other solders.
+Presentation is a bit different - with two fine-wire solders in the range, making another would add confusion... so because S100 will usually be used on larger quantities per joint anyway, we present it in a way that will never see it confused with other solders.